What is Absconding?

 4. The employee has not been given a salary for several months.

-5. There are no occupational safety measures and working conditions.
+5. There are no occupational safety measures or working conditions.

 6. The employer is guilty of sexual harassment.

-7. Absenteeism presents a problem in the organization, and the employer has to fail to take adequate measures to address this problem.
+7. Absenteeism presents a problem in the organization, and the employer has failed to take adequate measures to address this problem.

 What measures can be used to prevent an employee from absconding?